 - Significant caring responsibilities, or recent bereavement or serious illness within immediate family

-- Being estranged from family or key family members
+- Significant estrangement from family or key family members, including family breakdown.

 - Serious disruption to the provision of education at School or College